 Transcoding converts media formats in real time when your client device can’t play the original file.
 It’s critical if you have older TVs, limited bandwidth, or high-bitrate 4K files.

-Here’s the difference.
-Jellyfin includes hardware transcoding for free.
-Plex locks it behind the Plex Pass.
-In my tests, Jellyfin consistently handled more simultaneous 4K HDR transcodes thanks to its efficient hardware implementation.
-You can also create custom transcode profiles optimized for specific clients.
+Here’s the difference: Jellyfin includes hardware transcoding for free, while Plex locks it behind Plex Pass.
+In our testing, Jellyfin handled more simultaneous 4K HDR transcodes thanks to its efficient hardware implementation.
+Custom transcode profiles are also available for specific clients.

 #How Private Is Each Server?